As we can see from its current applications, the potential uses for artificial intelligence in retail are endless.

 Brands such as Boden are already using this application of artificial intelligence in retail to revive their fortunes.

-These will highlight items suited specifically to the user, including items in their size, favorite colour and other personal preferences.
+These will highlight items suited specifically to the user, including items in their size, favourite colour and other personal preferences.

 This application of customised retail can be employed by a range of retailers, from clothes shops to bookstores.